-Elgato, a company now owned by Corsair (who I've always really relied on for quality hardware), has really upped it's game in the industry over the last few years.
-One area where Elgato really serves hardcore gamers (which I don't consider myself to be) is with streaming shortcut control devices.
-If you've ever streamed or even just simply recorded YouTube videos in one go like I used to do, one of the most difficult things to do is keep control over the video from simple things like stopping swearing to switching input, showing an introduction video and much more.
-Sure you can set up macros on a keyboard or whatever but they take a while to do, and then you've got no indications of which macro does what and you just need to remember.
+Elgato, a company now owned by Corsair (who I've always really relied on for quality hardware), has upped its game in the industry over the last few years.
+One area where Elgato serves hardcore gamers who like to stream (which I don't consider myself to be) is with streaming shortcut control devices.
+Suppose you've ever streamed or even just recorded YouTube videos in one go like I used to do.
+In that case, one of the most difficult things to do is keep control over the video, from stopping swearing to switching input, showing an introduction video and much more.
+Sure, you can set up macros on a keyboard, but they take a while to do, and then you've got no indications of which macro does what and you just need to remember.

 What is it?

 The Stream Deck changes this by providing a small LED display that shows you what you need.
-The model I have has 15 keys but you can get the model with just 6 or even a model with 32 keys.
-Let's be clear, the Stream Deck is a fancy bunch of macro buttons and not much more.
+My model has 15 keys, but you can get the model with just 6 or even a model with 32 keys.
+Let's be clear: The Stream Deck is a fancy bunch of macro buttons, but not much more.
 But, it's not limited to it's intended purpose, that's to say it's not just for streamers and I didn't buy it for that.

 Specifications

-The Stream Deck is a very low powered device that fits into a standard USB type A connector on your PC.
-On the back of the device itself there is a single USB type C connector that is used to power the device and provide data back and forth.
-Compared with the original Stream Decks, the MK.2 cable is replacable which is a nice upgrade.
+The Stream Deck is a very low-powered device that fits into your PC's standard USB type A connector.
+On the back of the device itself, a single USB type C connector is used to power the device and provide data back and forth.
+Compared with the original Stream Decks, the MK.2 cable is replaceable, which is a nice upgrade.

 At just 270g, the Stream Deck is very light as well, so it can be easily repositioned but it's also not light enough that if you press a button on it that it will slide across the desk (that's also partly because of the rubber on the bottom of the device).
-It's also quite small and unobtrusive at just 118mm wide and 84mm in height.
+It's also quite small and unobtrusive at 118mm wide and 84mm high.

 The replaceable cable is a definite plus over the older version of the Stream Deck so I would definitely recommend the new version over the older version.